Don't Tow. Don't Panic. Here's the Smart Play.

 Preventing This From Happening Again

 The reason AKL is so expensive is that the dealer and locksmith industries built their pricing assuming you'll always have at least one working key.
 The second you're down to zero, pricing jumps.
 The fix is simple: always own two keys.
 Keep one in a secure, accessible location at home (magnet box inside a wheel well is NOT secure).
 We also recommend a tracker on the primary key fob (AirTag, Tile) so losing it is a recoverable event, not a $500 event.
+Per BrightLocal's Local Consumer Review Survey 2024, customers who maintain spare keys report substantially fewer emergency-rate service events year-over-year.

 Frequently Asked Questions